Defining the Term at the Forefront of Enterprise Technology and Customer Experience

 Take the third requirement, for example, which involves bridging digital and in-person experiences.
 It means that a customer’s history and preferences must seamlessly transfer from digital mediums to in-person experiences and events.

 If a customer is researching a certain product on a website or in a mobile app they want to be able to visit a local store and have any information or communications carried over.
-Admittedly, this is a difficult practice to employ but it can certainly be done - with the right combination of tech tools and a CX-focused corporate culture.
+Admittedly, this is a difficult practice to employ but it can certainly be done - with the right combination of tech tools and trend shaping customer experience focused corporate cultures.

 According to an Accenture study, 89 percent of customers get frustrated after having to repeat their issues to multiple representatives.
 Moreover, 87 percent of customers feel that brands need to put more effort into providing a consistent experience.
 This shows that people want accurate, relevant cross-channel interactions.